RickRomig/bashscripts/README.md

 ### The Scripts
 **Note:** Many of these scripts source `functionlib` which should be available in your ~/bin directory or in your path.
 - **battery-check** - Displays charge and health status of a laptop battery.
 Pulls its data from files in `/sys/class/power_supply/BAT?`.
+- **bu** - Backs up the /etc and /home directories to an external USB drive.
+Based on BU 1.1 by Joe Collins (May 2019) with additional features added to check the status of the backup drive and improved options.
+Unfortunately, Joe's GitHub is no longer available.
 - **catless** - Displays a text file using either cat or less, depending on the size of the file and the number of lines in the current display.
 - **check-battery** - Displays charge and health status of a laptop battery using the upower utility.
 - **check-updates** - Check for updates using apt-get or nala.
 With apt-get, a menu offers options to install updates, clean apt cache, remove orphaned apps, or defer the update.
 If flatpak is installed, it updates flatpak apps.